Quick links on the "Projects" page

 I propose to add small links behind/below the project name/description which take the user to the respective page directly.
 It would also be a neat feature if the user could open the latest 5-10 issues directly from the "Projects" page.
 This could be a drop-down or an expander control which dynamically loads the issue links only when it is expanded.
 This way, the example above would be reduced to 2 clicks.

 See the attached screenshot for a sketch of a GUI proposal.

 I would implement this myself as it does not sound too complicated, but unfortunately I have no knowledge of Ruby...

 Updated by Daniel Felix almost 11 years ago

 Yes i know, but plugins could be tricky if the core changes.
 And this one is quite useful, which would make it worth to add this to the system core.

 I use the same functionality in many other ticket tracker and crm software.
 I experienced that many people liked this. :-)

-Updated by Andreas Bosch over 10 years ago
+Updated by Andreas Bosch almost 11 years ago

 Daniel Felix wrote: